menandmice/micetro_docs/guides/implementation/dhcp_agents_windows.rst

 The DNS Agent service (service name: ``Men and Mice DNS Server Controller``) runs under an Active Directory (AD) service account that is member of the ``DNSAdmins`` group in AD and is also local administrator on the machine running the agent.

 With the Micetro DHCP Agent (service name: ``Men and Mice DHCP Server Controller``), the serivce account typically runs under an AD service account that is member of the AD group ``DHCP Administrators``.
-If the DHCP server role runs on a dedicated Windows domaim member server (not on a Domain Controller), membership to the local ``DHCP Administrators`` group for the DHCP servers is required.
+If the DHCP server role runs on a dedicated Windows domain member server (not on a Domain Controller), membership to the local ``DHCP Administrators`` group for the DHCP servers is required.

 The Update Agent can also run on the Local System.
 Typically, no changes are needed for this agent type.